Want the lightest 16″ barrel setup on your AR-15?

 I solidly recommend the Faxon 16″ 5.56 Pencil barrel for all your lightweight builds where weight,maneuverability, and price trumps extreme precision.

-As long as you stick with PMC Bronze.
+It will do its job as long as you stick with PMC Bronze (or match ammo).

 Are you going to get Faxon’s pencil barrel?
 Or do you already have one?
-Check out our Best AR-15 Barrels for more models and suggestions!
+Check out our review of Faxon’s proprietary Gunner Barrel that combines M4 and Pencil barrel profiles.